ShubhamMMahajan/Snake_AI/README.md

 # Snake AI

 ## Demo
 This program takes up a lot of CPU power.
 To run the trained AI, simply download this git repository and run demo.py.
-Make sure you dont exit out of the pygame or else the program will crash due to the number of operations occuring in a short amount of time.
+Make sure you dont exit out of the pygame or else the GUI will crash due to the number of operations occuring in a short amount of time.
+Even if the GUI crashes, the program is still running and you will see the score displayed on the console.

 ## Deep Q Learning
 My first attempt to create a snake AI was by using deep q learning.
 Unfortunately, this method did not work.
 While the snake was trained to go to the appropriate X coordinate or the appropriate Y coordinate it could never learn them both.
 I tried to change my hyper-parameters by adjusting the learning rate or the discount rate.
 This cause the neural network to converge to one output regardless of what input I gave.
 I still have the deep q learning code in snake_ai_DQN.py and dqn_agent.py if you want to take a look at that.